 Swollen or sore gums that are susceptible to bleeding are very common in many pregnancies.
 It is also called pregnancy gingivitis (inflammation of the gums).
 It can be caused by the changes in hormones that increase the blood flow to the gum tissue and makes gums more sensitive, irritable, and swollen.

-But, pregnant women are at a higher side of risk to create dental problems due to a number of reasons.
-The morning sickness increases the amount of acid your mouth exposes to that reveals adverse effects on the enamel (the outermost layer of teeth).
-Sometimes, pregnant ladies crave sweets or they consume more carbohydrates which can cause tooth decay.
+But, pregnant women are at a higher risk of creating dental problems due to several reasons.
+First, morning sickness increases the amount of acid your mouth exposes to, revealing adverse effects on the enamel (the outermost layer of teeth).
+Second, sometimes, pregnant ladies crave sweets or consume more carbohydrates which can cause tooth decay.

 Let’s understand the common cause of having teeth pain during pregnancy.

 - As mentioned earlier, morning sickness is one of the reasons for your dental troubles during pregnancy.
-When your teeth come in frequent contact of stomach acid, it may cause tooth sensitivity or dental cavities which causes toothache.
+When your teeth come in frequent contact with stomach acid, it may cause tooth sensitivity or dental cavities, which causes toothache.

-- Eat a wide range of healthy diet including fruits, nuts, green leafy vegetables, dairy products, milk.
-Make sure to consume food on a daily basis that is rich in calcium, iron, vitamin D3, and other essential nutrients as pregnant women require more nutrients.
+- Eat a wide range of healthy diets, including fruits, nuts, green leafy vegetables, dairy products, and milk.
+Make sure to consume food daily that is rich in calcium, iron, vitamin D3, and other essential nutrients, as pregnant women require more nutrients.

 - Maintain a regular oral hygiene routine.
 Brush twice a day with fluoride toothpaste with proper brushing techniques.
-Also, flossing is a good way to remove debris from teeth.
+Also, flossing is an excellent way to remove debris from teeth.

-It is best to avoid soft drinks.
-But, if you consume sugary drinks, you can use a straw to prevent teeth coming into direct contact with sodas.
+- It is best to avoid soft drinks.
+But, if you consume sugary drinks, you can use a straw to prevent teeth from coming into direct contact with sodas.